 Computed tomography (CT) scanning is the most valuable imaging technique for evaluating mediastinal masses and is the only imaging technique that should be done in most instances.
 Barium studies of the gastrointestinal tract are indicated in many patients with posterior mediastinal lesions, because hernias, diverticula, and achalasia are readily diagnosed in this manner.
 An iodine-131 scan can efficiently establish the diagnosis of intrathoracic goiter.

 A definite diagnosis can be obtained with mediastinoscopy or anterior mediastinotomy in many patients with masses in the anterior or middle mediastinal compartments.
 A diagnosis can be established without thoracotomy via percutaneous fine-needle aspiration biopsy or endoscopic transesophageal or endobronchial ultrasound-guided biopsy of mediastinal masses in most cases.
 An alternative way to establish the diagnosis is video-assisted thoracoscopy.
-In many cases, the diagnosis can be established and the ...
+In many cases, the diagnosis can be established ...